I realize that not many people will have the equipment, time or desire to make their own homemade Italian sausage.

 Instructions

-- While in the freezer you can start to prepare your sausage casings (if you are using sausage casings).
+- While chilling, prepare the sausage casings (if you are using sausage casings).
 They look fragile and thin, but they are hearty and tough!
-It will take a lot to rip one, so there is no need to be delicate.
 Remove about 12-15 feet of sausage casings and place into a bowl of lukewarm water.
 Rinse well, drain water.
 Repeat until water is clear.
 Carefully run water through the inside of each casing.
-Cover casings with fresh water and set aside.
+Cover casings with fresh water and set aside until ready to stuff.

-- Remove meat grinder and coarse plate from the freezer.
-Assemble grinder and use another large metal or glass mixing bowl to catch the ground meat.
+- Remove the meat grinder and plate from the freezer.
+Assemble the grinder and use another large metal or glass mixing bowl to catch the ground meat.

-- When finished grinding, mix meat with red wine and red wine vinegar using your hands, a meat mixer or the paddle attachment of a stand mixer.
+- When finished grinding, mix the meat with the red wine and red wine vinegar using your hands, a meat mixer or the paddle attachment of a stand mixer.
 An electric hand mixer will not work for this purpose.
-Place mixture back into the freezer for 20 minutes.
+Place the mixture back into the refrigerator for 20-30 minutes.

 - Refrigerate for 24 hours before cooking or freezing.
-The meat will congeal into the stuffed delicacy we know and love… sausage!
+The meat will congeal and marry with herbs and spices.

-- If you’ve tried this recipe, come back and let us know how you liked it or leave your own sausage making tips!
+- If you've tried this recipe, come back and let us know how you liked it in the comments or star ratings.

 Jessica can you please explain the cure?
 I’m learning about making sausage and have learned the importance of using cure #1 or Prague powder to keep safe from botulism when the product is at or around room temp for long periods of time.